isabella232/experience-manager-brand-portal.de-DE/help/using/brand-portal-faqs.md

 **Ans.** The functionality is by design, the viewer users are not permitted to share link for collections as they have limited privileges due to which they cannot add users to create a share link.
 It is a known issue that the share link for collections is currently visible to the viewer users.
 This issue will be fixed in the upcoming release, the option to share link for the collections will not be available to the viewer users.
 -->

-**Frage: Nach der Aktualisierung auf Adobe Developer Console kann ich die Assets des Beitragsordners von Brand Portal nicht in AEM Assets veröffentlichen.
-Meine Autoreninstanz befindet sich unter AEM 6.5.4.
+**Frage: Ich kann die Assets des Beitragsordners nach dem Upgrade auf Adobe Developer Console nicht aus Brand Portal in Experience Manager Assets veröffentlichen.
+Meine Autoreninstanz befindet sich unter Experience Manager Assets 6.5.4.
 Was könnte der Grund sein?**

-**Antwort:** Ja, es gibt ein bekanntes Problem bei der Veröffentlichung von Assets des Beitragsordners in AEM Assets unter AEM 6.5.4 über Adobe Developer Console.
+**Antwort:** Ja, es gibt ein bekanntes Problem beim Veröffentlichen der Assets des Beitragsordners in Experience Manager Assets 6.5.4 über die Adobe Developer Console.

-Das Problem wurde in AEM 6.5.5 behoben.
-Sie können Ihre AEM Assets-Instanz auf das neueste Service Pack AEM 6.5.5 aktualisieren und Ihre Konfigurationen in Adobe Developer Console [aktualisieren](https://experienceleague.adobe.com/docs/experience-manager-65/assets/brandportal/configure-aem-assets-with-brand-portal.html#upgrade-integration-65).
+Das Problem wurde in Experience Manager Assets 6.5.5 behoben.
+Sie können Ihre Experience Manager Assets-Instanz auf das neueste Service Pack aktualisieren und Ihre Konfigurationen [in der Adobe Developer Console aktualisieren.](https://experienceleague.adobe.com/docs/experience-manager-65/assets/brandportal/configure-aem-assets-with-brand-portal.html#upgrade-integration-65)

 <!--
 Broken link of download hotfix, comment out this section until we have the latest URL.